 WHAT IS FEDERAL WORK-STUDY?

-The Federal Work-Study Program provides USC Aiken students with part-time, on-campus employment; community service employment; and tutoring positions with the America Reads Program.
+The Federal Work-Study Program provides UofSC Aiken students with part-time, on-campus employment; community service employment; and tutoring positions with the America Reads Program.
 FWS awards range from $800 to $2,500 per year.

 To be awarded Federal Work-Study (FWS), you must apply for financial aid using the Free Application for Federal Student Aid (FAFSA).
 If you indicate on the FAFSA that you are interested in work-study, your application will be reviewed to determine if you are eligible for Federal Work-Study.
 Funds in this program are limited and are awarded on a first-come, first-served basis.

 Your award letter will indicate the maximum dollar amount of your award for the year.
 You and your supervisor will determine your work schedule depending on your supervisor’s needs and your class schedule.
 To determine the maximum number of hours that you can work per semester, divide your semester award by your pay rate.
 Typical awards range from 10 to12 hours per week.
 You and your supervisor are responsible for monitoring how much of your award is used each term, ensuring you do not exceed your award limit.